CatchySmile/CryptoStrings/readme.md

 ## Example usage

 Refer to `example.py`.
-Simply run with CryptoStrings installed and watch the magic!
+Simply run the file after CryptoStrings is installed and watch the magic!
+It will automatically generate output for you to use immediantly or to use a base for your program.

 ## Basic Usage